fedora-infra/mobile/README.md

 - [Search packages](https://apps.fedoraproject.org/packages/)
 - And more.

+We target Android 3.0+ for the time being.
+The reason for this is that Fedora's mission is to "lead the **advancement** of free and open source software and content as a collaborative community" - advancement being key.

+Not having to deal with 2.x's quirks also lets us do some things more cleanly and take advantage of newer features like Navigation Drawers and the Action Bar without having to depend on thirdparty hacks/libraries.

 # Screenshots

 Because the readme is too short and I need to fill some space. ;)